studentmtk/docs-nibiru/docs/run-nodes/validators/README.md

 ## Install the `nibid` binary

 Currently, the source code is not yet public, so pre-compiled binaries are required to run validator nodes.
 Please follow the binary installation instructions if you have not already.

 #### Save the Chain ID to your `nibid` config

 We recommend saving the `chain-id` into your `client.toml`.
-This prevents you from havging to pass the `chain-id` flag with every CLI command.
+This prevents you from having to pass the `chain-id` flag with every CLI command.

 ```sh
 nibid config chain-id nibiru-testnet-1